kannishhh/loan-predictor-app/README.md

 # 🏦 Loan Eligibility Prediction App

 A full-stack Loan Prediction web application built with **React(Vite + Tailwind CSS)** for the frontend and **Flask** for the backend.
-It allows users to check loan approval eligibility using a machine learning model, view their prediction history, download results as a PDF, and now features centralized prediction storage with an admin dashboard.
+It allows users to check loan approval eligibility using a machine learning model, view their prediction history, download results as a PDF.
+The project is now powered by Firebase for real-time data and authentication, focusing on a robust user experience.

 ---